Tampa Bay Boulevard Elementary School

 - Student Attention Lowest teacher:student ratio (Top 20%)

-- Tampa Bay Boulevard Elementary School's student population of 762 students has stayed relatively flat over five school years.
+- Tampa Bay Boulevard Elementary School's student population of 710 students has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-5|